Yes, UNC-Duke was epic. No, it wasn’t the final scene of this movie.

 “I feel a little bit of that, too,” North Carolina senior leader Leaky Black said Sunday.
 “You know, we knew it was Duke and Carolina, it was going to get a lot of media, but I mean, at the end of the day, this is the national championship.
 We don’t really care how much media it has.
 We have one more game so we can bring something home and be remembered forever in North Carolina history.
 So we’ve just got to throw all that stuff out the window.”

-Notes: They’re going to be remembered forever in North Carolina history regardless of outcome because of Saturday night, when Mike Krzyzewski’s career ended, and good grief, that’s so much to throw out a window that one might be wise to use a door — a garage door.
+Notes: They’re going to be remembered forever in North Carolina history regardless of outcome because of Saturday night, when Mike Krzyzewski’s career ended, and good grief, that’s so much to throw out a window that you might be wise to use a door — a garage door.

 North Carolina-Duke, an 81-77 classic in which the players overcame the outrageous bigness of the game with impressive goodness down the stretch, featured two of the four winningest men’s programs ever.
 North Carolina-Kansas features two of the top three, yet it’s the upstart figuring to bang its head against the impossible as it tries to keep up with North Carolina-Duke.

-Somehow, some other game might obscure not only a championship game, but a championship game with the incredible entanglements of North Carolina-Kansas, a game of which North Carolina big man Armando Bacot said, “Man, it’s going to be an unreal feeling, just two big-time programs going against each other.”
+Somehow, some other game might obscure not only a championship game but a championship game with the incredible entanglements of North Carolina-Kansas, a game of which North Carolina big man Armando Bacot said, “Man, it’s going to be an unreal feeling, just two big-time programs going against each other.”
 Yet if one unreal feeling follows one deeply unreal feeling, how unreal can it be?

-To review some of it: Dean Smith played and coached at Kansas before becoming a Zeus at North Carolina, and Larry Brown played and coached at North Carolina before winning one of only three national championships at Kansas, and Roy Williams coached at North Carolina before coaching at Kansas before coaching again at North Carolina, and they’ve played six times in NCAA tournaments including four Final Fours including a legendary 1957 final involving Wilt Chamberlain and a 2008 semifinal toward Kansas Coach Bill Self’s one national title, and then there’s the thing about the human condition that came up Sunday.
+To review some of it: Dean Smith played and coached at Kansas before becoming a Zeus at North Carolina, and Larry Brown played and coached at North Carolina before winning one of only three national championships at Kansas, and Roy Williams coached at North Carolina before coaching at Kansas before coaching again at North Carolina, and they have played six times in NCAA tournaments, including four Final Fours, including a legendary 1957 final involving Wilt Chamberlain and a 2008 semifinal toward Kansas Coach Bill Self’s one national title, and then there’s the thing about the human condition that came up Sunday.

 First-year North Carolina coach Hubert Davis disclosed that for years he engaged in a form of self-torture.

-It involved the 1991 national semifinal in Indianapolis between North Carolina and Kansas, in which Williams coached against Smith, Kansas won 79-73, Davis scored 25 points as a Tar Heel junior, Smith got tossed after two technical fouls, and North Carolina wound up mad and sad.
+It involved the 1991 national semifinal in Indianapolis between North Carolina and Kansas, in which Williams coached against Smith; Kansas won, 79-73; Davis scored 25 points as a Tar Heels junior; Smith got tossed after two technical fouls; and North Carolina wound up mad and sad.
 Just as the Kansas-Villanova game of Saturday served as undercard to a loud, shiny North Carolina-Duke, that North Carolina-Kansas game of 1991 served as undercard to a loud, shiny Duke-UNLV.

 “The ’91 game?”
 Davis replied to the second question in his interview session Sunday.
 “I appreciate you bringing that up.
 I appreciate it.”